mit-ll-responsible-ai/responsible-ai-toolbox/docs/_sources/how_to/hydraddp.rst.txt

 , in part because the strategy launches subprocesses where the command is derived from values in `sys.argv`.

-The rai-toolbox comes with a custom strategy, :func:`~rai_toolbox.mushin.HydraDDP`, that addresses the challenge of running Hydra and Lightning together using DDP.
+The rAI-toolbox comes with a custom strategy, :func:`~rai_toolbox.mushin.HydraDDP`, that addresses the challenge of running Hydra and Lightning together using DDP.

-In this How-To we will
+In this How-To we will:

 1. Define the requirements for a Hydra configuration.
 2. Build a `hydra-zen <https://github.com/mit-ll-responsible-ai/hydra-zen/>`_ configuration to execute a PyTorch Lightning multi-GPU training task.